-We are working with local integrated care systems and clinical commissioning groups to develop potential funding models and incentives to support uptake.
-We are also gathering and sharing real world evidence from exemplar sites to evaluate the impact on patient outcomes and cost and operational benefits.
+We worked with local integrated care systems and clinical commissioning groups to develop potential funding models and incentives to support uptake.
+We also gathered and shared real-world evidence from exemplar sites to evaluate the impact on patient outcomes and cost and operational benefits.

 In 2021/22, FeNO testing identified 34 new asthmatics as well as supporting 45 medication adjustments.

 The Rapid Uptake Products (RUP) programme has been designed to support stronger adoption and spread of proven innovations.
 It identifies and supports products with NICE approval that align with the NHS Long Term Plan’s key clinical priorities, but have lower than expected uptake to-date.
-Find out more.
+Learn more.

 Do you have a great idea that could make a positive health impact?Get involved